kumahq/kuma-website/docs/docs/1.2.3/quickstart/kubernetes.md

     kuma.io/sidecar-injection: enabled
 ```

-You can visualize the sidecars proxies that have connected to Kuma by running:
+You can view the sidecar proxies that are connected to the Kuma control plane:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "GUI (Read-Only)"